dinakaranonline/blog/_posts/2020-07-19-Weekly-Roundup-19th-July-2020.md

 [https://blog.google/around-the-globe/google-asia/bringing-internet-access-millions-more-indians-jio](https://blog.google/around-the-globe/google-asia/bringing-internet-access-millions-more-indians-jio)

 When a big company that has to answer investors every quarter wants to invest for the benefit of poor, it is a given there is more to it.
-First with Facebook and now Google , it is becoming fairly obvious that this investment is for more for getting access to the Indian market and the gatekeepers being Ambani and Jio.
+First with Facebook and now Google , it is becoming fairly obvious that this investment for getting access to the Indian market and easy regulation and the gatekeepers being Ambani and Jio.
 This is nothing but a high way toll to do business in India.
 And in the process both Amazon and Walmart - Flipkart has every reason to be worried.

 [https://scroll.in/article/967618/explainer-why-google-and-facebook-are-investing-in-mukesh-ambanis-reliance-jio](https://scroll.in/article/967618/explainer-why-google-and-facebook-are-investing-in-mukesh-ambanis-reliance-jio)